Rose Phan, Founder of ZeroThirst.Org .

 His experience with Non-profit organizations started in 1983 when he was the accountant for a transport contractor for World Food Program and Catholic Relief Services.
 Since then he has held positions as CFO and Controller for a number of Non-profit organizations prviding quality, personalized financial guidance.
 Cliff 's expertise ranges from tax management and accounting services to more in-depth services such as audits, financial statements, and financial planning.

-Minh Phan: Engineer by trade but Entrepreneur by Heart.
+An engineer by trade but Entrepreneur by Heart.
 Minh Phan has been an Inventor during most of his career in the USA.
 He was a political refugee from Vietnam and was airlifted to America In 1975, following the last days of the fall of South Vietnam.

 In 1990, His first invention of the Transformer form-fit motherboard grew from $0 to $100 million in annualized revenue within three years from inception.
-He transformed the industry by inventing a new generation of Video Teleconferencing and Digital Video Surveillance technology.
+He transformed the industry by inventing a new generation of Video Teleconferencing and Digital Video Surveillance Technology.

 In 2005, Founder & CEO of AdtekMedia, Inc. PumpTopTV provided digital screens on Gas Station Pumps across twenty-five states.
 The cutting edge platform created a new channel of communication in the Digital Out of Home Industry.
 His innovation and inventions have contributed greatly to the world of security and human interventions between businesses and people globally.
-After having sold the business and retired for many years, Minh Phan has been blessed to be a philanthropist and a humanitarian travelling across the world doing charity work.
-Donating computers to the children of Vietnam, and solar lanterns to the people along the Mekong River, his charity and passion to better the world does not end here.
+After having sold the business and being retired for many years, Minh Phan has been blessed to be a philanthropist and a humanitarian traveling across the world doing charity work.
+Donating computers to the children of Vietnam, and solar lanterns to the people along the Mekong River, his charity, and passion to better the world does not end here.